ydb-platform/ydb/ydb/docs/en/core/dev/terraform.md

 ### Database connection (DB) {#connection_string}

-For all resources describing data schema objects, you must specify the details of the database in which they are located.
-To do this, specify one of the two arguments:
+For all resources describing data schema objects, you must specify the database details in which they are located.
+To do this, provide one of the two arguments:

 * The connection string `connection_string` is an expression of the form `grpc(s)://HOST:PORT/?database=/database/path`, where `grpc(s)://HOST:PORT/` endpoint, and `/database/path` is the path of the database.
   For example, `grpcs://example.com:2135?database=/Root/testdb0`.